Health care quality: Definition

 While essential for determining the effect of health services research interventions, measuring quality of care poses some challenges due to the limited number of outcomes that are measurable.
 Structural measures describe the providers' ability to provide high quality care, process measures describe the actions taken to maintain or improve community health, and outcome measures describe the impact of a health care intervention.
 Furthermore, due to strict regulations placed on health services research, data sources are not always complete.

 Assessment of health care quality may occur on two different levels: that of the individual patient and that of populations.
 At the level of the individual patient, or micro-level, assessment focuses on services at the point of delivery and its subsequent effects.
 At the population level, or macro-level, assessments of health care quality include indicators such as life expectancy, infant mortality rates, incidence, and prevalence of certain health conditions.
 Quality assessments measure these indicators against an established standard.
 The measures can be difficult to define in health care.

 Doctor quality has been shown to reduce mortality and reduce cost per patient, while patient evaluations were found to not relate with doctor quality.

 Methods to assess and improve

-Quality frameworks are essential tools for understanding and improving health systems.
-They help define, prioritize, and implement health system goals and functions.
-Among the key frameworks is the World Health Organization's building blocks model, which enhances health quality by focusing on elements like financing, workforce, information, medical products, governance, and service delivery.
-This model influences global health evaluation and contributes to indicator development and research.

-The Lancet Global Health Commission's 2018 framework builds upon earlier models by emphasizing system foundations, processes, and outcomes, guided by principles of efficiency, resilience, equity, and people-centeredness.
-This comprehensive approach addresses challenges associated with chronic and complex conditions and is particularly influential in health services research in developing countries.
-Importantly, recent developments also highlight the need to integrate environmental sustainability into these frameworks, suggesting its inclusion as a guiding principle to enhance the environmental responsiveness of health systems.

 The Donabedian model is a common framework for assessing health care quality and identifies three domains in which health care quality can be assessed: structure, process, and outcomes.
 All three domains are tightly linked and build on each other.
 Improvements in structure and process are often observed in outcomes.
 Some examples of improvements in process are: clinical practice guidelines, analysis of cost efficiency, and risk management, which consists of proactive steps to prevent medical errors.